Do Contact Naps Before 12 Weeks Start Bad Habits?

 How To Nap A Baby On Summer Holiday Vacation

-baby and mommy on plane
+mother and baby on a plane

 Just because you have a small infant or newborn during the summertime doesn’t mean that you can’t still get out there and enjoy the great weather while it lasts.
 Sure, things will get a little more complicated and you may have more limited options as to your entertainment choices (sorry, they don’t allow infants at … Read more